 Best things to do in Irkutsk

 This Siberian city is such a hidden treasure.
 Irkutsk is beautiful.
-One of the best things to do there is simply wander around its streets and take in the beauty of the city.
+One of the best things to do there is simply to wander around its streets and take in the beauty of the city.

 From streets full of beautifully crafted wooden houses to spectacular churches and monasteries, Irkutsk really was a pleasant surprise.
 The food scene in the city is also great.
-Cute cafes serve delicious breakfast, trendy cafes have excellent coffee and restaurants serve mouth-watering Asian food.
+Cute cafes serve delicious breakfasts, trendy cafes have excellent coffee and restaurants serve mouth-watering Asian food.

 Irkutsk is the gateway to the famous Lake Baikal.
 You can visit the lake on a day trip from Irkutsk, or better spend a night or two.
 Most hotels and hostels in Irkutsk can help arrange trips to Baikal.
 The nearby, lakeside village of Listvyanka is a good starting point for exploring Lake Baikal.
-You can reach the village with an hourly bus from outside the tourist office in Irkutsk.
+You can reach the village by hourly bus from outside the tourist office in Irkutsk.

 Our highlights in Irkutsk: